 UT Arlington Men's Basketball Camps

-UT Arlington coach Scott Cross has spent seven years generating a long list of school records, and accomplishments.
+UT Arlington coach Scott Cross spent the first six years of his career as a head coach by generating a long list of school records, firsts and accomplishments.
 Known as a tireless worker, excellent recruiter and great ambassador for his program, Cross is poised to lead the men's basketball program to even greater heights.

-Coach Cross has guided the Mavericks to an appearance in the NCAA, NIT, and CIT Tournaments, won a SLC Tournament Championship in 2008, and, most recently, won the 2011-12 regular season Southland Conference Championship.
-Coach Cross was named 2012 Southland Conference Coach of the Year, 2012 NABC District 23 Coach of the Year, and was a 2012 Finalist for the Hugh Durham National Coach of the year.
+During his first six seasons, Cross guided the Mavericks to an appearance in both the NCAA and NIT Tournaments, won a SLC Tournament Championship in 2008, and, most recently, won the 2011-12 regular season Southland Conference Championship, while recording his 100th win this season.
+Coach Cross was named 2012 Southland Conference Coach of the Year, 2012 NABC District 23 Coach of the Year and a 2012 Finalist for the Hugh Durham National Coach of the year.

-Coach Cross and the Mavericks enjoyed a record-setting 2011-12 season, posting a 24-9 record.
-The Mavericks had the seventh longest win streak in the country winning 16 games in a row, breaking the previous school record of nine.
+During the 2011 off season, Cross and the Mavericks played in an exhibition tour in British Columbia, Canada.
+The trip proved to be a tremendous confidence boost for the team, which went undefeated at 5-0 and won by an average of 45 points per game.
+After the successful exhibition tour, Coach Cross and the Mavericks enjoyed a record-setting 2011-12 season, posting a 24-9 record.
+The Mavericks had the seventh-longest win streak in the country in 2011-12, winning 16 games in a row to break the previous school record of nine.
 The Mavericks reached their highest RPI rating in school history and finished the season ranked 21st in the collegeinsider.com Mid-Major Top 25.
 LaMarcus Reed earned first-team All-Conference honors.

-Cross led his team to the 2008 NCAA Tournament marking the first time in school history the Mavericks made an appearance in the Big Dance.
-The team had a then school record 21 victories, which also included the best start in school history with an 8-0 mark.
-During the season the Mavericks were ranked for the first time in the college insider.com Mid-Major Poll, receiving its highest ranking of the season at No. 14 in December of that season.
+Cross led the Mavericks to the 2008 NCAA Tournament, marking the first time in school history the Mavericks made an appearance in the Big Dance.
+The Mavericks came away with their conference title after defeating Northwestern State in the finals to punch their ticket.
+He led the 2008 NCAA Tournament team to a then-school record 21 victories, which also included the best start in school history at 8-0.
+During the season the Mavericks were ranked for the first time in the collegeinsider.com Mid-Major Top 25.
+UTA received its highest ranking of the season at No. 14 in December of 2007.

-From the end of the 2007 season throughout the 2008 season, Cross led his team to a school-record 17 consecutive wins at Texas Hall.
+From the end of the 2007 season throughout the 2008 season, Cross led the Mavericks to a school-record 17 consecutive home wins at Texas Hall.

 Cross was named the head coach of his alma mater on April 21, 2006 after serving as an assistant coach for the previous eight seasons.

 In the classroom, Cross set the standard for UT Arlington basketball.
-A two-time GTE/College Sports Information Directors of America Basketball Academic All-American, earning third team as a junior and second team honors as a senior.
+He was a two-time GTE/College Sports Information Directors of America Basketball Academic All-American, earning third team as a junior and second team honors as a senior.
 Cross graduated with a perfect 4.0 grade point average in marketing.

 Cross is married to the former Jennifer Harris, who played volleyball for the Mavericks from 1995-98.
-The couple have three sons: Austin (9), Cody (6) and Tyler (5).
+The couple resides in Arlington and has three sons: Austin, Cody and Tyler.